tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 certificate_request_context field, allowing the peer, particularly in DTLS where records may be reordered, to determine the correct exporter secret for validation.

+## Serialization of Extended Key Update and Post-Handshake Authentication

+To prevent cryptographic state ambiguity, EKU and post-handshake authentication operations MUST NOT be processed concurrently.
+For the purposes of this section, post-handshake authentication includes Post-Handshake Certificate-Based Client Authentication and Exported Authenticator exchanges.

+The following constraints apply to both TLS and DTLS:

+- An endpoint MUST NOT initiate post-handshake authentication while an EKU exchange is in progress.

+- If post-handshake authentication has been initiated and the corresponding authentication exchange has not yet completed, neither endpoint MUST initiate an EKU exchange.

+- In a cross-flight condition, if a TLS client sends an EKU request and, before receiving a response, receives a `CertificateRequest` or an `AuthenticatorRequest` from the TLS server, or if the TLS server sends an EKU request and, before receiving a response, receives an `AuthenticatorRequest` from the client, the endpoints MUST defer the EKU exchange and proceed with the post-handshake authentication exchange.
+The endpoints MUST NOT complete the EKU exchange or transition epochs until the authentication exchange has completed.

+In DTLS, deferred EKU requests are acknowledged as specified in {{DTLSC}}.

 #  Security Considerations